r2dn3/r2dn3/README.md

-# Hi there, I'm Jesus 👋
+# Hi there, I'm Jesús 👋
 ## 🌱 Learning web development!
-Following both <a hreft="https://www.theodinproject.com/">The Odin Project</a> and official training in PHP and JavaScript!
+##Following both <a hreft="https://www.theodinproject.com/">The Odin Project</a> and official training in PHP and JavaScript!

 - 💻 I've always been an enthusiast of all things tech.